finos/perspective/CONTRIBUTING.md

 automatically scan and flag any pull requests that lack a valid sign-off.

-If you have any general questions about contributing to Perspective, please feel free to open an discussion on [github](https://github.com/finos/perspective/discussions)
+If you have any general questions about contributing to Perspective, please feel free to open a discussion on [github](https://github.com/finos/perspective/discussions)